INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Unlike empirical laws, theories are not produced by induction from singular observations.
 Positivists believed that theories are discovered by creative imagination, but they left unexplained the creative process of developing theories.

-The neopositivists define theories as universally quantified statements containing any “theoretical terms”, i.e., terms that do not describe observable entities or phenomena.
+The neopositivists define theories as universally quantified statements containing any “theoretical terms”, i.e., terms not describing observable entities or phenomena.

-The positivists’ criterion for criticism is publicly accessible observation expressed in language containing only “observation terms”, which are terms that describe only observable entities or phenomena.
+The positivists’ criterion for criticism is publicly accessible observation expressed in language containing only “observation terms”, which are terms that by their nature describe only observable entities or phenomena.

 Positivists maintain that theories are indirectly and tentatively warranted by empirical laws, when valid laws can be logically derived from the theories.

-Like Hume they deny that either laws or theories can be permanently validated empirically, but they require that the general laws be founded in observation as a condition for the objectivity needed for valid science.
-They maintain that particularly quantified observation statements describing singular events are incorrigible and beyond revision.
+Like Hume they deny that either laws or theories can be permanently validated empirically, but they require that the general laws be founded in observation language as a condition for the objectivity needed for valid science.
+And they maintain that particularly quantified observation statements describing singular events are incorrigible and beyond revision.

 According to the “covering-law” schema for explanation, statements predicting observable individual events are derived deductively from observation-language statements describing observable individual events together with “covering”, i.e., universally quantified empirical laws.

-This concept of explanation has also been called the “deductive-nomological model”.
+This concept of explanation has been called the “deductive-nomological model”.

-Positivists also maintained that theories explain laws, when the theories are premises from which the empirical laws are deductively derived as theorems, often with the mediation of “correspondence rules” also called “bridge principles”.
-Correspondence rules are sentences that relate the theoretical terms in a theory to the observation terms in the empirical laws
+Positivists also maintained that theories explain laws, when the theories are premises from which the empirical laws are deductively derived as theorems with the mediation of “correspondence rules” also called “bridge principles”.
+Correspondence rules are sentences that relate the theoretical terms in a theory to the observation terms in the empirical laws.
+The paradigmatic case is Kepler’s laws derived from Newton’s theory.

 2.03 Contemporary Pragmatism

-This new pragmatism had earlier versions in the classical pragmatists, notably those of Charles Peirce, William James and John Dewey.
+Pragmatism has earlier versions in the classical pragmatists, notably those of Charles Peirce, William James (1842-1910) and John Dewey (1859-1952).
 Some theses in classical pragmatism such as the importance of belief have been carried forward into the new.

-In contemporary pragmatism belief is strategic, because it controls relativized semantics, which signifies a correspondingly relativized realistic ontology to the degree that a belief is empirically adequate.
+In contemporary pragmatism belief is strategic, because it controls relativized semantics, which signifies a correspondingly relativized ontology that is realistic to the degree that a belief is empirically adequate.

 Especially important is Dewey’s emphasis on participation and his pragmatic thesis that the logical distinctions and methods of scientific inquiry develop out of scientists’ successful problem-solving processes.

-The provenance of the contemporary pragmatist philosophy of science is 1932 Nobel-laureate physicist Werner Heisenberg’s reflections on the language in his quantum-theory revolution in microphysics.
+The provenance of the contemporary pragmatist philosophy of science is 1932 Nobel-laureate physicist Werner Heisenberg’s (1901-1976) reflections on the language in his revolutionary quantum theory in microphysics.
 There have been various alternative semantics and thus ontologies proposed for the quantum theory.
 Most physicists today have accepted one that has ambiguously been called the “Copenhagen interpretation”.

 These two versions of the Copenhagen interpretation differ in their philosophy of language.
 Bohr’s philosophy is called a “naturalistic” view of semantics, which requires what in his Atomic Physics and the Description of Nature (1934) he called “forms of perception”.
 Heisenberg’s philosophy is called an “artifactual” or a “conventionalist” view of semantics, in which the equations of the quantum theory supply the linguistic context, which defines the concepts that the physicist uses for observation.

-1921 Nobel-laureate physicist Albert Einstein had influenced Heisenberg’s philosophy of language, which has been incorporated into the contemporary pragmatist philosophy of language.
+1921 Nobel-laureate physicist Albert Einstein (1879-1955) had influenced Heisenberg’s philosophy of language, which has been incorporated into the contemporary pragmatist philosophy of language.
 And consistent with his relativized semantics Heisenberg effectively practiced ontological relativity and maintained that the quantum reality exists as “potentia” prior to determination by execution of a measurement operation.
 For Heisenberg indeterminacy is real.
-For more about Heisenberg and quantum theory the reader is referred to BOOKs II and IV at www.philsci.com.

 Thesis I: Relativized semantics.